Please contact Brian Casey regarding Energy Services.

 Summary of Experience

-Mr. Casey is a leading expert in the energy utility industry with over 25 years of experience.
-As the founder and CEO of SourceOne Mr. Casey was responsible for the overall management, strategy, and technical initiatives of the Company.
+Mr. Casey is a leading expert in the energy utility industry with over 30 years of experience.
+Mr. Casey is currently CEO for ECM, Inc. Previously, Mr. Casey founded SourceOne and was the company’s CEO for 10+ years.
+He was responsible for the overall management, strategy, and technical initiatives of the Company.
 Mr. Casey successfully raised equity investments, opened and staffed regional offices, targeted and acquired complementing business.
-Under Mr. Casey’s direction SourceOne developed and implemented award winning sustainable energy projects for its customers and secured high profile multi million dollar energy efficiency and infrastructure contracts within both the private and public sectors.
+Under Mr. Casey’s direction, SourceOne developed and implemented award-winning sustainable energy projects for its customers and secured high profile multi-million dollar energy efficiency and infrastructure contracts within both the private and public sectors.
 SourceOne was acquired in April of 2007 by Veolia Energy.
 Mr. Casey continued to grow SourceOne over the next several years delivering double-digit growth in both revenue and earnings culminating in significant shareholder value.

 Mr. Casey Co-Founded SourceGreen, an industrial scale solar energy development company that successfully permitted 6.5 MW’s of rooftop solar.
 SourceGreen was acquired in April of 2012 by NextSun Energy.